 MailChimp Free Plan

 MailChimp’s free program is one of its best-selling points.
-It allows you to send newsletters to a mail list of 2,000 subscribers.
-Although the service being given for free is already a major bonus, there are some drawbacks to this plan.
+It allows you to send newsletters to a mail list of 1,000 subscribers.
+Although the email service providers are being given for free is already a major bonus, there are some drawbacks to this plan.
 The disadvantages of this plan are:

 Aweber Free Plan

-Aweber has also introduced a free plan, that in some ways, provides you with more features than MailChimp and, in others, gives you less.
-The additional features that this plan offers are split testing and abandoned cart emails.
+Aweber has also introduced a free account plan, that in some ways, provides you with more features than MailChimp and, in others, gives you less.
 The platform provides you with most of the functionality they provide for free.
 Where they give you less than MailChimp, is that their free mail list is only allowed to consist of 500 contacts or less.
-The Aweber open plan is also ad-supported, just like MailChimp’s.
+The Aweber open plan is also ad-supported, just like MailChimp’s free plan.

 Available Platforms